-Carburetors must be carefully tuned VENTURI obtain order to а smooth in progressive change over between running and the slow main the system to prevent 'flat spots'.
+Carburetors must be carefully tuned venture in order to obtain a smooth progressive change over between the slow running and the main system to prevent 'flat spots'.

 Slow running systems

 A flat spot is a period of poor response to throttle opening caused by a temporary weak (lean) mixture, it normally makes itself felt as a hesitation during engine acceleration.